<dependency>

 }

 Resolves a sequence of numbers starting from 1000.
-Once Long.MAX_VALUE
+Once Long.MAX_VALUE is

-reached, counter overflows to Long.MIN_VALUE
+reached, counter overflows to Long.MIN_VALUE.

 {